Just5KY/homey/README.md

 * View qBittorent/rTorrent/Transmission/Deluge realtime stats & download progress through [Flood](https://github.com/jesec/flood/) *(ruTorrent support will be added in the future)*
 * Configure from web interface or with a simple YAML file
 * View up/down status of services at a glance
-* View live host CPU, RAM, & disk usage
+* View host CPU, RAM, & disk usage
 * Get hourly & weekly weather forecasts
 * Watch your Docker containers stack up on the interactive whale!
-* Play with a 3D spinning house!
+* Play with 3D things that spin!

 ## Installation & Configuration